Posted in Tutorials · 10 min read

 The above folders are treated specially by the platform as they are backed by a persistent disk, unlike the container filesystem which is ephemeral.
 That means that files created in the above folders are not affected by a container restart.

-to upload files to these directories, for example if you're migrating an existing site and need to upload a bunch of product images.
+You can use sftp or rsync to upload files to these directories, for example if you're migrating an existing site and need to upload a bunch of product images.
 You can also use the web terminal feature to open a shell-like terminal into the running container and manipulate the files through standard Unix commands.

 Manage the database